Your Go-To List of Low-Acid Fruits and Vegetables for Acid Reflux

 Low-acid foods just happen to be mostly fruits and vegetables.
 And a food’s pH may give you a good indication of its acidity.
 But there are exceptions: Lemon has a pH closer to 2 (acidic) yet has buffering (alkaline-forming) properties, per an August 2019 review in Nefrologia.

-Don't get confused: Low-acid foods will still fall on the "acidic" side of the pH scale, with the pH value of 4.6 dividing low from high-acid foods.
+The term "non-acidic fruits" might be a bit of a misnomer: Low-acid foods will still fall on the "acidic" side of the pH scale, but they'll be closer to that neutral 7.
+The pH value of 4.6 divides low- from high-acid foods.
 The greater the pH number, the less acidic the fruit, per Oklahoma State University.

 Advertisement